|Published||Report Code||Available Format||Pages|

 GLOBAL FILTERS MARKET SIZE BY SEGMENT $M (2011–2020)

-The industrial production processes emit considerable amount of pollution in industrialized countries.
-The emission of harmful air pollutants, industrial wastewater discharge, and generation of other solid wastes are attracting the attention of regulatory authorities across the globe.
-This has led to several directives that require control of industrial pollution, which is consequently driving the growth of the global industrial filters market.
-The Industrial Emission Directive (IED) in Europe through Best Available Techniques (BAT) targets to limit industrial pollution in the region.
+The industrial production processes involve emission of hazardous pollutants, industrial wastewater discharge, and other solid wastes.
+This has attracted the attention of regulatory authorities globally, thereby taking stringent actions in order to control the industrial waste.
+This has significantly increased the demand industrial filters in the past few years.
+The Industrial Emission Directive (IED) in Europe through Best Available Techniques (BAT) targets to limit industrial pollution in Europe.
 The industries in the region are required to operate with a permit, based on industrial installations.
 The environmental inspection for industries is also mandatory in the region.

-Medium Combustion Plant Directive (MCPD), a recent directive in Europe is also expected to be made effective in the near future, for any plant or equipment where fuel is oxidized for heat generation in the range of 1 Megawatt and 50 Megawatts.
+Medium Combustion Plant Directive (MCPD), a recent directive in Europe is also expected to be made effective in the near future, for any plant or equipment where fuel is oxidized for heat generation in the range of 1 Megawatt to 50 Megawatts.

 With the increasing competition in the market, the filtration companies are modifying their product portfolio to include offerings that are more advanced.
 For instance, Pall Corporation launched a 5 nm asymmetric nylon filter for semiconductor lithography processes.
 It is targeted to reduce filter start-up, toll downtime, and minimize chemical waste.
 Cummins launched a lube filters with its polymeric nanotechnology-based synthetic media, Nanotech.
 The lube will be used in Cummins’ filter engines and will remove 98.7% of particles of dimension 12 microns.
 The introduction of these technologically advanced products is expected to positively impact the growth of the global filters market.

 Key Questions Answered: